 Sherri Tenpenny - Vital information on the safety (highly questionable) and effectiveness (is there any?) of vaccines.

-Julian Whitaker - Another sane and courageous doctor in America.
+Julian Whitaker - Another courageous doctor in America.

 John Robbins - Heir to the Baskin-Robbins fortune who instead took a modern day Buddha's journey.
 His defense of the soybean from the soy assailants is impressive, as is his assessment of some people who have arrogated Weston Price's seminal work).
 The also debunks the myth promoted by the anti-vegetarian crusaders that Hitler was a vegetarian.

 Gary Null - A longtime health researcher and writer, who has done important work on vegetarianism.
 He might seem a little too commercial for some, and Robbins or Cousens are less so.

 Puget Consumers Cooperative - The leading edge of a healthy future - organic food, cooperatively-owned, no animal testing, fair pay for all members of the food production chain, environmentally-friendly, they are exploring the way humanity needs to go if it is to survive.

 Greenhouse gases - A good discussion of them on Wikipedia, and the role of carbon dioxide.

 Greenpeace - They may be a little too disobedient, and maybe too much like a business, but I respect many of their efforts.
 Perhaps the world's best environmental site.